Observables

 >>> np.savetxt('profile.dat',list(zip(low,up,avg)))

-This results in the following profile (sampling more often):
+This results in the following profile (sampling a longer trajectory):

 _images/intrinsic_lj.png